 Happy 2018 from the Galapagos Islands!

 December is one of our favorite months here at Ecoventura as we celebrate the holidays with our guests.
-Each year we celebrate the season with two special holiday cruises, one for Christmas and one for the new year.
+Each year we celebrate the season with two special festive season cruises; one for Christmas and one for the new year.

 Our holiday departures are very popular and already sold out for 2018.
 We encourage you to book now for our 2019 Christmas and New Years departures.
 We would love to have you on board with us next year!